Juan-Nathan/pf-database-system/README.md

-# 🐾 Pets First Veterinary Database System
+# 🐾 Pets First Database System

 This project involves creating, populating, and manipulating a relational database in **Oracle Database**, with data exported as JSON for **MongoDB** integration.
 It implements a complete schema for **Pets First (PF)**—a fictional network of veterinary clinics—featuring realistic data population, schema modifications, and business rules enforced through triggers and procedures.